Building anything from scratch is a worthwhile challenge.

 - Harry’s Consumer Research: Jeff Raider and Andy Katz-Mayfield used insights research, focus groups, customer surveys, dummy brands, and live testing to validate Harry’s razors.

 - Digital Tools: While these tools are used to validate blog post ideas, they can also substantiate your business.
-Post ideas on Quora, Instagram, and Reddit to see if there’s an appetite.
+Post ideas on Quora, Instagram, TikTok, and Reddit to see if there’s an appetite.
 If no one is interested in an idea, there’ll probably be crickets when you launch the actual product, too.

 3. Identify Your Target Market